 Don't know which interface to choose from for ArrayObject: IteratorAggregate, Traversable, ArrayAccess, Serializable, Countable.

-Since symfony/dependency-injection v4.2 it's possible to specify which interface should be implemented by the proxy using the lazy keyword:
+Since symfony/dependency-injection v4.2 it is possible to specify which interface should be implemented by the proxy using the lazy keyword:

 services: